aubreypwd/wp-noteup/contributing.md

 All that is required, code wise, is that you follow all the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards).

+## /develop or /master

+The `master` branch holds the most up to date released code.
+Please base your Pull Requests off of the `develop` branch.
+Security or hotfixes should be branched off `master`.

 ## Pull Requests

 If you feel like your Pull Request is ready to be merged in, please add the `ready-for-merge` label.

+**All Pull Requests should be compared to `develop`.**

 ### Resolves #